cara-tm/pat_public_bar/README.md

 Gives you access, for login-in users only, to:

 * Textpattern CMS administration interface;
+* A link to the TXP community Forum;
 * the current _Section_ for edition;
 * the current _Page_ for edition;
 * the _Forms_ page for edition;